ahuitfeldt/ahuitfeldt.github.io/_pages/about.md

 ---

-From January 2020, I am a Lecturer in Epidemiology at the Royal College of Surgeons in Ireland (on a 6-month maternity cover contract).
-I qualified in medicine at RCSI in 2008, and later obtained a doctoral degree in Epidemiology at the Harvard T.H.
+Since August 2020, I have been an Associate Professor in Evidence-Based Medicine at the University of Southern Denmark.
+I qualified in medicine at the Royal College of Surgeons in Ireland in 2008, and later obtained a doctoral degree in Epidemiology at the Harvard T.H.
 Chan School of Public Health, where I worked with the HSPH Program on Causal Inference.

 ---